 The timing is also ideal because for most churches, the summer is vacation season with attendance being slightly lower than the months that school is in session.
 The plan for both of our services starting on May 20 is to encourage everyone to sit on the main level of the sanctuary.
 We will have an overflow seating area in the center balcony, but there will be no sound coverage for the side balconies temporarily.
 The absolute best worship experience will be on the main floor, as the different professional audio companies are going to let us demo the speakers that they are proposing in their audio quotes for the full sanctuary renovation.
 It is very rare for sound companies to allow a prospective buyer the opportunity to test drive audio speakers in a real-life environment.
 Doing this will help us make the best decision about the sound renovation proposals.
 Of course, any proposal contract must be approved by the deacons and voted on by the congregation.

-Click here to find a helpful document that was shared as a bulletin insert in March to help answer your questions about the worship services in the new schedule.
+On our church website (www.fbclagrange.org) you will find a helpful document that was shared as a bulletin insert in March to help answer your questions about the worship services in the new schedule.
 The document has been revised, so please read through it carefully.
 We want to make everything as clear as possible to help you know and understand the path forward for congregational worship at First Baptist Church.

-Also, here is a document I have composed about unity in general as a church, and unity in our worship services.
+Also on the church website, you will be able to read a document I have composed about unity in general as a church, and unity in our worship services.
 Where the one revised document will help answer frequently asked questions about the worship schedule change, the other document will reemphasize what I preached on March 4.
 My prayer and hope are that both documents will be beneficial resources for you as we move forward together in this worship schedule change.